 In the following chapter, the Management Board – also on behalf of the Supervisory Board – reports on corporate governance at Elmos pursuant to No. 3.10 of the German Corporate Governance Code (GCGC).
 This chapter also includes the statement on corporate governance in accordance with Sections 289f and 315d HGB (Commercial Code) and the remuneration report. (all pages and appendix references refer to the current annual report).

 Declaration of compliance with the German Corporate Governance Code

-Management Board and Supervisory Board of Elmos Semiconductor AG declare in accordance with Section 161 AktG (Corporations Act):
+Management Board and Supervisory Board of Elmos Semiconductor SE declare in accordance with Section 161 AktG (Corporations Act):

 I. Statements with respect to the future

 Elmos Semiconductor SE will comply with the recommendations of the "Government Commission German Corporate Governance Code" (in short: GCGC) in its latest version of December 16, 2019 (released in the official section of the Federal Gazette on March 20, 2020) as of now, subject to the following exceptions: